 Bring to a boil and add as much chili sauce as desired.
 Stir often.

-Reduce heat to low and simmer until it thickens, about 6-8 minutes.
+Reduce heat to low and simmer until it thickens, about 6 to 8 minutes.

 Remove from heat and let stand for 5 minutes.